lawrencelm/eye-mouse/README.md

   There are several applications for our technology.
 Ultimately, we want to change the way humans interact with computers, help people with disabilities use computers in a more convenient way and develop meaningful technology that can change people's lives.

 - More information: feel free to contact us at lmurata@stanford.edu.
-You can find more information on our website iMous.org (once it's up) or on our page under "web design" folder.
+You can find more information on our website iMous.org.